swati-kadu/AquaSaviours/README.md

 6. The user interacts with the chatbot that is supported by IBM Watson Assistant.
 7. The IBM Watson Assistant gets the recommendations from IBM machine learning based on the water usage.
 8. For my contribution towards water saving the graphs are fetched from IBM Cognos Analytics.
+9. The Cognos Analytics creates reports by fetching data from DB2 database.
-9. Similarly a community leader or environmentalist can view the distribution data of all residents by fetching the analytics data from IBM Cognos Analytics.
+10. Similarly a community leader or environmentalist can view the distribution data of all residents by fetching the analytics data from IBM Cognos Analytics.

 ## Long description